telliott99/MyMath2/integration/double-integrals.rst

     \int_{y=0}^{y=1} xy^2 \ dy

-As usual for multivariable calculus, in this computation we treat one variable, :math:`x` in this case, as a constant.
-So we have
+As usual for multivariable calculus, in this computation we treat everything except one variable, :math:`y` in this case, as a constant.
+Since :math:`x` is a constant, we have

 .. math::

     \int_{y=0}^{y=1} xy^2 \ dy = \frac{1}{3} xy^3 \ \bigg |_0^1 = \frac{1}{3}x

-We plug this result into the outer integral
+We plug this result into the outer integral, and for this second step, :math:`x` is a variable and there is no more :math:`y`:

 .. math::